In SQL relational databases, a view lets you pre-specify a query so that you can quickly see its results.

 , Query Code automatically generates a MongoDB aggregation query translation, which you can directly copy and paste in View Editor.

-Below, we’ve written a SQL query which uses the COUNT
+In the example below, we’ve written a SQL query which uses the COUNT

 and GROUP BY